ber0-0/BrainStation-Capstone-Sale-Price-Prediction/README.md

 ## MODELS
 Since house price (sale price) is a continuous variable, regression models are being used to address this problem.
 The selected models for this problem are linear regression (Lasso and Ridge), KNearestNeighbor, Decision Tree, Support Vector Regressor, Extreme Gradient Boost (XGBoost) and Convolutional Neural Network (Keras).
 Before training the model, the dataset has been scaled and used PCA to reduce dimensionality if applicable.
 Each model has been fine-tuned and cross-validated using GridSearch and pipeline.

 If we look at the R2 value of each model, Extreme Gradient Boosting (xgb) gives out the best result on the test data with 0.83, whereas Decision Tree (dtc) gives out the worst result on the test data with 0.40.

-If we look at the R2 value of each model, Extreme Gradient Boosting (xgb) gives out the best result on the test data with 0.83, whereas Decision Tree (dtc) gives out the worst result on the test data with 0.40.